apache/usergrid/sdks/nodejs/README.md

 ## Contributing
 We welcome your enhancements!

-Like [Usergrid](https://github.com/apigee/usergrid-stack), the Usergrid Node SDK is open source and licensed under the Apache License, Version 2.0.
+Like [Usergrid](https://github.com/apigee/usergrid-stack), the Usergrid Node package is open source and licensed under the Apache License, Version 2.0.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)